Sixth Street (Austin): History

 Austin was planned on a 15-block grid plan developed by Edwin Waller that was bisected by Congress Avenue running north–south.
 The Bastrop Highway linking the town to earlier settlements in East Texas was charted in 1839 and chose the route into Austin along Pecan Street.
 The stagecoach followed this route when it arrived in Austin in 1840, and used the Bullock Hotel at the northwest corner of Pecan and Congress as the stage stop.
 The Bullock, built in 1839 by Richard Bullock, was a complex of log building which served as the quasiformal and informal meeting place in Austin for several years.
 That particular intersection quickly became the focal point of town life.

 The town grew like a cross up and down Congress and Pecan.
 Pecan had an obvious advantage for development.
 The street was far enough from the river to escape flooding, which occasionally spread as far as Cypress Street (3rd Street), and it was the last east–west street flat enough for wagons and pedestrians to travel comfortably.
-Following an explosive growth in town population between 1850 and 1860, Pecan soon contained not only log and frame houses, but also was lined with wagon yards, livery stables, and saloons to meet the needs of travelers.
+Following an explosive growth in town population between 1850 and 1860, Pecan soon contained not only log and frame houses but was also lined with wagon yards, livery stables, and saloons to meet the needs of travelers.
 Austin's first bridge was built to carry Pecan Street across Shoal Creek in 1865, though the narrow iron footbridge, built by the United States Army, could not carry wagon traffic.

 While the Civil War interrupted Sixth Street's growth in the 1860s, the following years were the height of Sixth Street's importance as a commercial center.
 The arrival of the railroad in 1871 was very much to Sixth Street's benefit, as some of Austin's most prestigious business enterprises were located here to be near the railroad depot.
-Lots along the street were in great demand and fine two- and three-story limestone Victorian commercial structures began to line the streets where one-story frame buildings or vacant lots had been.
-In 1887, a new, larger bridge across Shoal Creek was built to match the full 80 ft width of Sixth Street and permit wagons to cross; this West Sixth Street Bridge is still in use today, and has since been added to the National Register of Historic Places.
+Lots along the street were in great demand, and fine two- and three-story limestone Victorian commercial structures began to line the streets where one-story frame buildings or vacant lots had been.
+In 1887, a new, larger bridge across Shoal Creek was built to match the full 80 ft width of Sixth Street and permit wagons to cross; this West Sixth Street Bridge is still in use today and has since been added to the National Register of Historic Places.